dbrumann/oop-workshop-demo/README.md

 Note: When making the entity into a rich model, the form for creating a product will likely no longer work.
 If you have time, fix this as well.

+### Task 3: Creational patterns

+- There are some design smells in our factories, find them and fix them
+- ProductBuilder via container is a shared instance (i.e. treated as singleton), see `\App\Tests\Product\ProductBuilderTest::testBuilderFromContainerIsNotShared`.
+How can we fix this?

+### Task 4: Facade

+Product creation is somewhat complex (input validation, object creation, persistence).
+A facade will help make our controllers slimmer and hide this complexity.

+- Create a facade, which will work both for the admin and api action.
+- (optional) Apply the dependency inversion principle to the validator being used by the facade, i.e. create your own app-specific ProductValidator

+### Task 5: Chain of Responsibility

+- Create a DataMapper for mapping data from one object to another utilizing the Chain of Responsibility pattern
+    - Example: `$product = $dataMapper->map($productDto, Product::class);`
+    - Register the factories with the mapper
+    - (optional) Ensure the PriceFactory can map the currency code to a Currency-object without explicitly utilizing the CurrencyFactory and similarly the ProductFactory should not explicitly be tied to the PriceFactory (tip: Mediator)

+### Task 6: State

+There is no good way of differentiating different product states, e.g. "draft", "published", "discontinued".
+Apply the State pattern to the product

+- Add a state to the product
+  - Update schema (make sure to run the appropriate db-commands)
+  - Update fixtures, DTO and form to handle state
+  - Show product state in templates